kubernetes/website/content/en/docs/concepts/security/secrets-good-practices.md

 *  Implement audit rules that alert on specific events, such as concurrent reading of multiple Secrets by a single user

-#### Additional ServiceAccount annotations for Secret management
+#### Restrict Access for Secrets

-You can also use the `kubernetes.io/enforce-mountable-secrets` annotation on a ServiceAccount to enforce specific rules on how Secrets are used in a Pod.
-For more details, see the [documentation on this annotation](/docs/reference/labels-annotations-taints/#enforce-mountable-secrets).

-{{< warning >}}
-`kubernetes.io/enforce-mountable-secrets` is deprecated in v1.32+.
 Use separate namespaces to isolate access to mounted secrets.
-{{< /warning >}}

 ### Improve etcd management policies